 When using VLANs traffic graph shows doubled traffic for out.

-#2 Updated by Greg M over 2 years ago
+#2 Updated by Greg M about 3 years ago

 New details posted here: https://forum.pfsense.org/index.php?topic=134506.0

 Seems that it is pfSense bug since nload is showing correct data.

 Thanks @PiBa for pointing me to the tool to test it.

 #4 Updated by Jared Dillard about 3 years ago

 - Status changed from New to Confirmed

 - Assignee changed from Jared Dillard to Luiz Souza

 This has happened before in #3314 and was fixed in https://github.com/pfsense/pfsense-tools/commit/ad55e66a3fb817f8e54bae7bf38306039b82e3ad, then later ported in https://github.com/pfsense/FreeBSD-src/commit/939f11b196e7d22a1ce3da8533e97ff3e92510b6#diff-437f2b0c100f75faf75f7c5b60eca6a4R1156.